Jen Penelope Netflix

 Penelope will eventually make a call but appears immensely relieved when it goes to the automated message that the recipient hasn’t yet set up their voicemailbox.
 It isn’t long after making the call that she returns to walking through the town.
 The absence of her backpack indicates that she likely plans to return to Eugene’s home.
 As the night approaches, Penelope will find herself in the Cascade Library.
 When the Librarian (Kate Bayley) gives her the 5-minute warning, she quickly logs onto her e-mail account to discover it bombarded with various messages.

 For the most part, it’s unclear what Penelope is looking for until she begins a search for Peter (Rhenzy Feliz).
 After coming up empty, she’ll log into a social media platform.
 By the time she logs into her account and briefly checks her profile, she’ll have received the two-minute warning from the Librarian.
-After admiring a photo of her mother and father (Barry O’Neil) together, she notices a R.I.P. comment, along with several others that suggest Penelope has died.
+After admiring a photo of her mother and father (Barry O’Neil) together, she notices a R.I.P. comment, along with several others that suggest they have died.

 Penelope Review